-- Heights shall be measured from curb level of the fronting street to the top of a flat roof or mid-point of a sloped roof. - For sloping sites, the height measurement shall be taken from the highest mid-point along the streets that the building fronts, from there drawing a flat plane across the site to establish building height.
+- Heights shall be measured from curb level of the fronting street to the top of a flat roof or mid-point of a sloped roof. - For sloping sites stepped buildings, the height measurement shall be taken from the highest mid-point along the streets that the building fronts, from there drawing a flat plane across the site to establish building height curb level of the fronting street, midpoint along the step increment.